lpolish/luispulidocom-new-blog/src/content/posts/nextjs-internationalization-complete-guide.md

 Next.js uses a locale-based routing system where each language version of your application has its own URL path.
 The locale is typically represented by a two-letter language code (e.g., 'en', 'es', 'fr') or a combination of language and region (e.g., 'en-US', 'es-ES').

+Before diving into the implementation, it's important to define our types and interfaces to ensure type safety throughout our application.
+These types will help us maintain consistency in how we handle different languages and their translations:

 ```typescript
 // types/i18n.d.ts
 export type Locale = 'en' | 'es' | 'fr';